 Gross margin is one of the most important metrics for understanding your business profitability.
-It tells you how much money remains after covering direct production costs.
+It tells you how much money remains after covering direct production costs — and whether your pricing strategy is sustainable.
+Whether you're a startup founder, small business owner, or financial analyst, understanding gross margin is essential for making sound business decisions.

 How This Calculator Works